 Karen Basen-Engquist, Ph.D., MPH, Director, Center for Energy Balance in Cancer Prevention and Survivorship, is a Professor in the Department of Behavioral Science and the Director of the Center for Energy Balance in Cancer Prevention and Survivorship.
 Through activities of the Center, she is expanding research in the areas of exercise, nutrition and weight control on outcomes in cancer survivors and people at increased risk of cancer.
 As Center Director, Basen-Engquist works closely with Drs.
 Schembre and Daniel-MacDougall to oversee the development and expansion of the Core to provide services that fulfill the mission of the Center as it relates to nutrition.
 She and her Center staff assist the Core’s leadership in the design and implementation of study protocols.

 Leticia Gatus, Dr.PH, MPH, is the Research Manager for the Center for Energy Balance.
 She assists with the administrative and financial oversight Bionutrition Research Core and promotes the Core services to Center members.

-Christine Ranieri, M.S., RD, LD, Program Manager, is a Registered Dietitian and trained culinary professional with a background in designing and implementing controlled feeding studies.
+Christine Ranieri, M.S., RD, LD, Supervisor, Clinical Studies, is a Registered Dietitian and trained culinary professional with a background in designing and implementing controlled feeding studies.
 She has the primary responsibility of working with Drs.
 Schembre and Daniel-MacDougall to promote the Core’s services and to develop study diets according to research objectives.
 She is also responsible for supervising food production technicians and monitoring the quality of food products.

-Morgan Campbell, B.S., Research Assistant, is a recent graduate from the University of Houston with a degree in Human Nutrition and Foods.
+Morgan Campbell, B.S., Coordinator, Research Data is a recent graduate from the University of Houston with a degree in Human Nutrition and Foods.
 Her primary responsibilities are to assist the program manager to implement human feeding study protocols and to assist with dietary assessment.